jimsere/jimsere/README.md

 ### About me✍️:

 <h1 align="center">Hey 👋, I'm Jim</h1>
-<h3 align="left">I am a graduate student of the International Hellenic University and I like to create several projects, some more simple, some more complex!
+<h3 align="left">I am Programmer, Web Developer and a graduate student of the International Hellenic University and I like to create several projects, some more simple, some more complex!
 </h3>

 <img align ="right" alt="Coding" width="400" src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">